Generic selectors

 Licencia de Creative Commons

-Explore the shapes of the molecule by building molecules in 3D!
-Discover how the shape of a molecule changes as atoms are added to it.
+Explore the geometry of molecules by building molecules in 3D!
+Discover how the molecular geometry changes as atoms are added to it.

 Licencia de Creative Commons

-Explore molecular shapes by building 3D molecules!
-How does the molecular shape change with different numbers of bonds and electron pairs?
+Explore the geometry of molecules by building 3D molecules!
+How does the molecular geometry change with different numbers of bonds and electron pairs?
 Find out by adding single, double or triple bonds and lone pairs to the central atom, then compare the model with real molecules!

 Licencia de Creative Commons